7x7ist14/Sneaker-Scraper-Discord/README.md

 # How to use

+1. install all files and extract the zip file. --> check if you have all needed files in the folder. (main.py, embed.py, config.py, chromedriver.exe, requirements.txt)

+2. install requirements.txt --> go to #requirements section to see how

-1. Open the config.py file and input your Discord Bot Token and the name of the discord channel were you want to use the scraper in.
+3. Open the config.py file and input your Discord Bot Token and the name of the discord channel were you want to use the scraper in.

-2. Check or change the commands in the config.py file if you want to.
+4. Check or change the commands in the config.py file if you want to.
 --> The commands can be changed if you want to, here are all default commands:

 + COMMAND_PREFIX_ALL = "$scrape"    (Scraper for all sites at the same time --> only listing prices)